-- a) The data must be representative of the state of the environment and of Good Environmental Status (GES). - b) The significance of the results is important.
-It must be possible to establish a diagnosis for deaths, pathologies and the physiological state of the affected individuals to avoid merely counting ingested litter without information on the lethal or sub-lethal effects associated. - c) The results must enable areas to be categorized according to their level of pollution. - d) The results must allow different types of objective to be met according to the type of litter.
-Thus, categorizing litter and the choice of an indicator species will differ according to the size of the litter in which we are interested (micro-plastics or macrolitter) and according to its nature (plastic, metal, etc.).
-This constraint is particularly important in the perspective of defining measurements to be taken on a particular kind of litter in the context of reduction measures envisaged by the Regional Plan on Marine Litter.
+- a) The data must be representative of the state of the environment and of the Good Environmental Status (GES). - b) The significance of the results is important.
+It must be possible to establish a diagnosis for deaths, pathologies and the physiological state of the affected individuals to avoid merely counting ingested marine litter without information on the associated lethal or sub-lethal effects. - c) The results must enable areas to be categorized according to their level of pollution. - d) The results must allow different types of objective to be met depending on the type of marine litter.
+Thus, categorizing litter and the choice of an indicator species will differ depending on the size of the marine litter in which we are interested (micro-plastics or macro-litter) and depending on its nature (plastic, metal, etc.).
+This constraint is particularly important when aiming at the definition of measures to be undertaken for a particular kind of marine litter within the context of reduction measures envisaged by the UN Environment/MAP Regional Plan on Marine Litter Management in the Mediterranean.
 In this case, the strategy will aim at choosing a suitable target species (turtles/plastic wrappings; filterers/micro-plastics, etc.).